Good Grief Cook

 Home » Grief Lessons

-Good For the Soul Volunteering
+Volunteering is Good For the Soul

-Published: Apr 4, 2021 · Modified: Jun 21, 2024 by Lisa Keys · This post may contain affiliate links · Leave a Comment
+Published: Apr 4, 2021 · Modified: Apr 25, 2026 by Lisa Keys · This post may contain affiliate links · Leave a Comment

-76 shares
+77 shares

-Last Updated on June 21, 2024 by Lisa Keys
+Last Updated on April 25, 2026 by Lisa Keys

-Volunteer work is good for the soul of most people.
-Maybe it is especially good for the griever.
-There are a number of things about giving freely of yourself that gives back.
 First, volunteering is usually quite social.
 Meeting new people and making some new friends is a good thing.
 Interaction with like-minded folks is uplifting.
 Remember as many hands make light work there is a kind fellowship happening.
 Second, sharing your knowledge and skills for the better of a community shows gratitude.
 Do you love your town, your church or some other organization?
-Give them your time.
+Give them your time and some baked goods.
 You will feel richer for it.
-Like a breath of spring air, belonging to something outside yourself provides new growth and self-awareness.

 Yesterday, I volunteered to administer covid-19 vaccinations.
 As a retired Physician Assistant, I can still give shots.
 I shared a table with a young lady who just received her nursing degree.
 We had a blast comparing notes of what I did 40 years ago compared to what she is doing today.
-While some things remain the same (no bubbles in the syringe) other things in our health care system are incredibly innovative.
-Not only did we share some laughs, but we also enjoyed meeting our patients and easing their fears.

-By the end of the day we, along with lots of other volunteers, administered 200 vaccinations.
-It reminded me why I loved my previous job so much.
-I miss that social interaction with my patients.
-That ability to help someone stay well and get well, if need be.
 I can't explain how I felt every time I gave a veteran his vaccination.
 You know the old guy wearing a military cap, or he has a "sempre fi" tattoo on his shoulder and/or an American flag on his t-shirt.
 While they were thanking me for volunteering, I was telling them what an honor it was to serve them.
 I received so much more than I gave.

 Good For the Soul.
 Happy Easter.